jariz/tabbie/README.md

 ![](https://cloud.githubusercontent.com/assets/1415847/6825212/2231c0f2-d2f9-11e4-8eea-134c067d084e.png)
 ![](https://cloud.githubusercontent.com/assets/1415847/6825227/43d8f36a-d2f9-11e4-973f-3e1a07d25820.png)

-Tabbie keeps you informed, inspired, and up to date trough it's beautiful and customizable columns.
+Tabbie keeps you informed, inspired, and up to date through it's beautiful and customizable columns.
 Tabbie replaces your 'new tab' page with your favorite websites.
 Choose exactly what content you want to see.